Maglie

-Maglie (Salentino: Maje; Griko: Μάλιαι, translit.
-Màje; Mallae) is a town and comune in the province of Lecce in the Apulia region of southeast Italy.
+Maglie (Maje; Μάλιαι; Mallae) is a town and comune (municipality) in the province of Lecce in the Apulia region of southeast Italy.

 History

 The Maglie area was settled as early as the Bronze Age and the early Iron Age, and before, as testified by the presence of archaic dolmens and menhirs, and by the Cattìe site, discovered in 1980, and featuring 12,000 tools and 800 bone remains.

 Maglie, initially a countryside casale, developed around the castle built in the 13th century, probably under the Angevine kings of Naples and later renewed by Andriolo Lubello, the local baron under king Alfonso I of Aragon.